Deep Dive into EchoCLIP

 )

-Encode the tokenized pacemaker prompts using the CLIP text encoder and normalize the resulting embeddings for later use in calculating cosine similarity with the video embedding.
+We then encode the tokenized pacemaker prompts using the CLIP text encoder and normalize the resulting embeddings for later use in calculating cosine similarity with the video embedding.

 pacemaker_predictions = compute_binary_metric(